philpagel/udp3305s/README.md

 All readout values are 32 bit integers stored in [little-endian](https://en.wikipedia.org/wiki/Endianness) format.
-These integers represent 100 µV and 100 µA, respectively.
+These integers represent multiples of 100 µV and 100 µA, respectively.
 I.e. a readout voltage of 5.00 Volts is stored as `50000`.
 Therefore, the program divides them by 10000 to get Volts/Ampere.

 # Contributing

 If you find an error or have figured out a piece of data that I have missed, please open an issue and let me know.
+Please don't submit pull-requests before discussing your issue.